Models & Providers

 Two more options extend the list:

-• Agent providers — use the Cursor or Claude Code CLIs installed on your machine as chat backends.
-See Settings → Agent Providers.
+- Subscription providers — use the Cursor, Claude Code or Codex CLIs installed on your machine as chat backends.
+See Settings → Subscription Providers.

 The model dropdown